-- Click Action > Create Review on a Story/Task. - If a Story/Task has an associated change set but no Code Review, click the change set icon 🐿 and you will be prompted if you want to start a Code Review.
+- Click Click - If a Story/Task has an associated change set but no Code Review, click the change set icon 1/2 and you will be prompted if you want to start a Code Review.

-In a Kanban Board, this icon is attached to the bottom of the Story.
-Kanban
+Kanban In a Kanban Board, this icon is attached to the bottom of the Story.